nopSolutions/nopCommerce-Docs/en/installation-and-upgrading/installing-nopcommerce/web-farms.md

 </rule>
 ```

-Where `wf.local` is the address of your primary instance.
+Where `admin.wf.local` is the address of your primary instance.

 ### Load balancing rules